SE Dons F.C.

 South East Dons are an association football club based in London, England.
 The club formerly competed in the Orpington and Bromley District Sunday Football League and the Sunday Football League in London, before merging with Forest Hill Park in June 2024 to compete in non-league football.
-They are members of the Southern Counties East League Division One and play at the Ladywell Arena.
+They are members of the and play at the Old Road Stadium in Bexleyheath.

 It is considered one of the most popular amateur football clubs worldwide with high support by fans on social media.
-Former Arsenal player Zak Ansah plays for the team.
+Former Arsenal player Zak Ansah played for the team.
 In their first season in senior non-league football they lost three finals: the Division One playoff final against Soul Tower Hamlets, the Division One Cup against Clapton Community, and the League Challenge Cup against Snodland Town.
+In their second season, the first under the SE Dons name in the Southern Counties East Football League 2025–26 season after a 4–2 playoff final win against Rochester United to gain promotion via the play offs to the SCEFL Premier Division for the 2026–27 season.

 History

 SE Dons was founded in 2014 by rapper Andrew McHugh (aka Don Strapzy) and friends.
 Since then SE Dons have won the Orpington and Bromley District Sunday Football League twice, in 2021 and 2022.
 The club chairman is Andy Ansah.

 In June 2024 the club announced on its official X account that they were joining non-league football.
 Two days later Forest Hill Park announced on its official X account that they had formed a partnership with fellow local Lewisham outfit SE Dons.
 It was confirmed that the name 'Forest Hill Park FC' would be kept for all footballing competitions in the 2024–25 season, with all footballing names being changed to 'SE Dons Football Club' from the 2025–26 season onwards.

 The club announced their first manager in non league as Marc Dacey but he was later sacked halfway through the season and replaced by Antonio Gonnella.